ipa320/cob_object_perception/cob_surface_classification/readme.md

 # ReadMe: Fast, edge-aware normal estimation

-This is a brief explanation how to use/display the 3d egde detection and edge-aware normal estimation algorithms.
+This is a brief explanation how to use/display the 3d egde detection and edge-aware normal estimation algorithms presented in IROS 2015 submission
+Fast and Accurate Normal Estimation by Efficient 3d Edge Detection (Richard Bormann, Joshua Hampp and Martin Hägele).

 Prerequisites
 =============
 You need to clone this repository into your catkin workspace as well as the following repositories:
 - https://github.com/ipa-rmb/cob_environment_perception
 - https://github.com/ipa-rmb/cob_perception_common

 Then build everything.

 Usage